MelnikovSergey/the-BOX-Tool/README.md

 # Steps
-Mini CRM for personal use
+Task manager for personal use
-Slogan: Move forward with the mini CRM "Steps"
+Slogan: Move forward with the task manager "Steps"